ObjectModules/deploy/[Mapping]-Concept.md

 We have explained the [background of our concept](https://github.com/hyip/info/wiki/Mapping).
 Now we will explain the mapping of this project.
 Please be prepared your self as we are going deeper ongoing forward.
 ##Mapping Symbol
+1. Straigth line for entry points
+2. Dot line for exit point
+3. A box for process
+4. Info by text
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure1.png)

 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure2.png)